@amqp-contract/contract

 Binding between a queue and an exchange.

 Defines how messages from an exchange should be routed to a queue.
 For direct and topic exchanges, a routing key is required.
-For fanout exchanges, no routing key is needed as all messages are broadcast.
+For fanout and headers exchanges, no routing key is needed.

 Type Declaration